srijansood/HackMobile/README.md

 HackMobile
 ==========

 Inventory your fridge.
-Connect friends.
+Connect with friends.
 Learn to cook.
 Win hackathons

 Core Functionality (2 People)